ismetanin/XcodeCodeSnippets/README.md

 # XcodeCodeSnippets
-Набор готовых сниппетов для Xcode.
+A set of snippets for Xcode.

-### Requirements:
+### Requirements
-Xcode 7.3.1 или новее
+Xcode 7.3.1 or later.

-Для установки необходимо просто скопировать файлы из папки Snippets и переместить в `~/Library/Developer/Xcode/UserData/CodeSnippet`.
+For installation you just need to copy the files from the "Snippets" folder and move them to `~/Library/Developer/Xcode/UserData/CodeSnippet`.

-### Список сниппетов:
+### List of snippets
-#### Комментарии:
+#### Comments
 * MARK: - Internal methods
 * MARK: - Constants
 * MARK: - IBOutlets